 72°C for 5 minutes

-Hold at 4°C
+Hold at 4°C.

-For purifying PCR amplified product, add 50 µl AMPure XP beads suspension to the PCR solution.
-Beads washing followed the procedure described above.
-Washed beads were resuspended in 22.5 µl TE buffer and 20 µl supernatant was taken as purified DNA after placing the tube on the magnetic stand.
+For purifying the PCR amplified product, 50 µl AMPure XP bead suspension was added to the PCR solution.
+The beads were washed following the procedure described above.
+The washed beads were resuspended in 22.5 µl TE buffer, and 20 µl supernatant was taken as purified DNA after placing the tube on a magnetic stand.

-This purified DNA was employed as capturing template.
+This purified DNA was used as the capturing template.

 Capturing reaction

-Prepare the mixture for primer extension containing,
+The mixture for primer extension was prepared and contained the following:

 5x Phusion HF buffer : 4 µl